elinchenresearch/Autarchic-Container-Living-Epistemic-Architecture/README.md

 ⚠️ This repository represents an **emerging discipline in development**.
 The Context Lattice System is not yet fully formalized — what you will find here are structured notes, frameworks, and prototypes of methods.

-The ambition is large: to establish **"context integrity"** as a new epistemic science.
+The ambition is large: to establish **"context integrity"** as framework for epistemic integrity across contexts.
 The materials here are building blocks toward that goal, not a finished body of work.

-💡 Feedback, critique, and collaboration are welcome at this stage.
-If you see ways to test, extend, or refine these ideas, please engage — this project is designed to grow through dialogue.

 ## Disclaimer #2

-The **Context Lattice System (CLS)** is written in English for accessibility.
+⚠️ The **Context Lattice System (CLS)** is written in English for accessibility.
 However, several important clarifications apply:

 1. **Language as Carrier, Not Essence**